-CENTRE BICENTENNIAL BOURBON SALES CONTINUE
+CENTRE BICENTENNIAL BOURBON STILL AVAILABLE

+Sales of Centre Bourbon continue while we have the wheated single barrel in the gift shop.
 If you are wondering about the availability of Centre College Bicentennial Bourbon in our gift shop, please call 859-402-8707.
 Our gift shop is open 10 a.m. to 5 p.m.
 Tuesday through Saturday.

 Please download a Shipping form